mind-inria/hidimstat/docs/src/high_dimension.rst

 Thus, what is controlled is the $\delta$-FWER, i.e., the probability of reporting a single false $\delta$-false positive.
 In other words, EnCluDL will likely only report detections at a distance less than $\delta$ from the true support.

-What is $\delta$ ?
+What is :math:`\delta` ?
 It is the diameter of the clusters used in the CluDL procedure.

 The details of the method and the underlying guarantees are described in :footcite:t:`chevalier2022spatially`